SAP/styleguides/clean-abap/CleanABAP.md

   Handling](#error-handling) > [Catching](#catching) > [This section](#exceptions-in-legacy-code-dependencies)

 Legacy code dependencies often throw a lot of non-class-based exceptions.
-These exceptions are not classified as managable, avoidable and unrecoverable situations.
+These exceptions are not classified as managable, avoidable or unrecoverable situations.
 This classification must be done while using the dependency.
 Catch only the exceptions, which you classify as managable.
 Don't catch all exceptions.
 Programming errors, which causes the dependency to raise an exception, are found during testing, if the exception is not catched.